AI4Food/AI4FoodDB/README.md

 ## License
 This project is licensed under a Creative Commons Attribution 4.0 International License.

+See license file at `LICENSE.md`.